Ajedigray/RGB_Guessing_Game/README.md

 # RGB_Guessing_Game

-Introduction
+##Introduction

 Udemy - Colt Steele: The Web Developer Course
 I used the JavaScript and CSS skills I learned from Colt Steele's web developer course on udemy.com to create this application
 This application is a guessing game in which the user is given a specific color and has to guess what the color is by choosing from  the given squares
 There are two difficulties: Easy and Hard
 This application requires an internet browser such as: Google Chrome or Safari

-Content
+##Content

-    colorGame.html - website markup
+`colorGame.html` - website markup
-    css/colorGame.css - website styling
+`css/colorGame.css` - website styling
-    js/colorGame.css - website behavior
+`js/colorGame.css` - website behavior
-    README - Documentation for project
+`README.md` - Documentation for project

-Operating Instructions
+##Operating Instructions

-    Pull RGB_Guessing_Game repository from my gitHub account Using Terminal: run
-    open -a "Google Chrome" colorGame.html
+Pull RGB_Guessing_Game repository from my gitHub account Using Terminal: run `open -a "Google Chrome" colorGame.html`

 The page will load the game
 Click on one square at a time to guess
 Click "More Colors" to reset the game
 Click  "Play Again" to start a new game
 Toggle Between "Easy" and "Hard" to set game difficulty